Trapped Between Two Rocks at the End of the World

 Before Rachel can look around for the shoe, Margo continues, “Tell us about Iskra.”

 Rachel is surprised by the directness of the demand.
-The soothing gentleness of her typical tone is gone, but no one else seems to notice.
+The soothing gentleness of Margo’s typical tone is gone, but no one else seems to notice.

 “Did they have a broken brain?”
 Margo asks.